-'Antifa' activists clash with anti-mask protesters in bloody skirmish, 1 stabbed
+'Antifa' thugs clash with anti-mask protesters in bloody skirmish, 1 stabbed

 Los Angeles police said no arrests have been made

-Activists reported to be associated with Antifa clashed with anti-mask protesters outside Los Angeles City Hall on Saturday afternoon resulting in multiple injuries.
+Antifa thugs clashed with anti-mask protesters outside Los Angeles City Hall on Saturday afternoon resulting in multiple injuries.

 "Breaking: Brutal right-wing vs antifa brawl breaks out at anti-mask protest in Los Angeles," journalist Andy Ngo tweeted Saturday along with a video from videographer Sean Carmitchel who was at the scene.
 "One of the antifa who charges in to fight gets pummeled to the ground.
 A woman trying to help him gets hit on the head.
 The antifa end up retreating."